jekyll/minima/_posts/2019-11-19-drm-cheatsheet.md

 ![Class photo](https://gyanl.com/assets/talk-curves.jpeg)

-> Nobody even cracked a smile when I showed this slide.
+> Nobody even cracked a smile when I showed this slide, which tells you just how stressed people were about this course.
 Photo courtesy of [Bhawna](https://www.behance.net/sonibhawna)

-You can download the slides here: [link](https://www.dropbox.com/s/05228sulizdxwqw/Stats%20for%20DRM%20v2.pdf?dl=0)
+In my third semester at IDC, I was a teaching assistant for the Design Research Methods (DRM) course.
+Students were expected to have prior knowledge of some statistical concepts, but a lot of students hadn't studied math or statistics in a few years and found the class hard to follow.
+I taught a supplementary class that started with an intuitive (I hoped) understanding of some of the basic ideas.
+You can download the slides I used here: [link](https://www.dropbox.com/s/05228sulizdxwqw/Stats%20for%20DRM%20v2.pdf?dl=0)

 # Types of Research